Data-Driven Inference, Reconstruction, and Observational Completeness of Quantum Devices: Data-driven inference

 \section{Data-driven inference}

-The \emph{data-driven inference} (DDI) of quantum measurements, presented in the Main Text, is a protocol that allows to infer a preferred (according to a maximally noncommittal criterion) measurement from a set of data interpreted as the outcome distributions of an experiment.
+The \textit{data-driven inference} (DDI) of quantum measurements, presented in the Main Text, is a protocol that allows to infer a preferred (according to a maximally noncommittal criterion) measurement from a set of data interpreted as the outcome distributions of an experiment.
 The maximally noncommittal criterion is very natural: among the set of measurements whose range includes the experimental points, we choose those with minimum-volume range in the space of outcome distributions.
 Hence, the algorithmic idea at the basis of the data-driven inference of quantum measurements is very simple: i) the first step is the search of the minimum-volume enclosing ranges for a given set of points, ii) the second step is the search of the measurements that are able to reproduce such ranges as the outcome distributions of an experiment.

 It is intuitive that in an analogous way one can define data-driven inference of quantum states.
 Moreover, due to its purely geometrical nature, the idea of data-driven inference of physical devices is not anchored to the quantum formalism, but can be defined in the same way in any possible probabilistic theory.
-Within this perspective, in this Supplemental Material we define the data-driven inference of measurements and of states in the framework of general probabilistic theories \cite{PhysRevA.75.032110, popescu1994quantum, PhysRevA.75.032304,PhysRevA.71.022101, hardy2001quantum, Popescu:2014aa, d2010testing, dariano_chiribella_perinotti_2017}.
+Within this perspective, here we define the data-driven inference of measurements and of states in the framework of general probabilistic theories \cite{PhysRevA.75.032110, popescu1994quantum, PhysRevA.75.032304,PhysRevA.71.022101, hardy2001quantum, Popescu:2014aa, d2010testing, dariano_chiribella_perinotti_2017}.